 The second practice relates to transparency, which directly ties into senior management’s commitment to DEI and sharing progress internally.
 The report states, “Rather than seeing DEI targets as a publicity opportunity, companies should focus on keeping their internal audiences appraised on progress.”

 The third practice relates to inclusion.
-This practice goes hand-in-hand with the first strategy to take action on employee feedback.
+This practice goes hand-in-hand with the first strategy to take action on employee feedback by setting outcome goals.
 The study recommends issuing inclusion surveys to collect feedback from employees and introducing an inclusion index.
 This will help your organization measure employee sentiment and well-being – two important factors for advancing DEI.

 Essential Strategy 5: Distribute Accountability